immutable/imx-core-sdk-golang/README.md

 | `CancelOrder`             | Cancel an order.                                    |
 | `CreateTrade`             | Create a trade to buy an asset.                     |

-## Autogenerated Code
+## Autogenerated code

 Parts of the Core SDK are automagically generated.

-### API Autogenerated Code
+### API autogenerated code

 We use OpenAPI (formally known as Swagger) to auto-generate the API clients that connect to the public APIs.
 The OpenAPI spec is retrieved from https://api.x.immutable.com/openapi and also saved in the repo.

 ### Smart contract autogeneration

-The Immutable solidity contracts can be found under `contracts` folder.
-Contract bindings in golang is generated using [abigen](https://geth.ethereum.org/docs/dapp/native-bindings#abigen-go-binding-generator).
+The Immutable Solidity contracts can be found in the `contracts` folder.
+Contract bindings in Golang are generated using [abigen](https://geth.ethereum.org/docs/dapp/native-bindings#abigen-go-binding-generator).

 #### Core